 Frameline's mission is to change the world through the power of queer cinema.
 As a media arts charitable nonprofit, Frameline connects LGBTQ+ filmmakers to broad audiences in the Bay Area and around the world:

 • Exhibition.
-Founded in 1977, the San Francisco International LGBTQ+ Film Festival is the longest-running, largest and most widely recognized LGBTQ+ film exhibition event in the world.
+Founded in 1977, the San Francisco International LGBTQ+ Film Festival ("Frameline") is the longest-running, largest and most widely recognized LGBTQ+ film exhibition event in the world.
+Mark your calendar for Frameline46, arriving June 16-26, 2022.
 Frameline also presents year-round exhibitions, including Frameline Encore, a free film series highlighting diverse, socially relevant works.

 • Distribution.
 Established in 1981, Frameline Distribution is the only nonprofit distributor that solely caters to LGBTQ+ film.
 In 2008, we launched Youth in Motion, a program that provides free LGBTQ+ films and curriculum resources to middle and high schools in all 50 states.